This is what gun-mad America would look like if they'd never changed their Amendments

 But nothing changes.
 And one of the chief reasons is a widespread dogmatic belief that the second amendment - “A well regulated Militia, being necessary to the security of a free state, the right of the people to keep and bear Arms, shall not be infringed” - cannot possibly be altered.

 It is an unchangeable right.
 Right?
 Wrong.
 It’s called an amendment.
-'Amend it.'
-It happens all of the time.
-In fact, if it didn’t happen all of the time America today would be an incredibly different place.
+Amend it.
+It happens regularly.
+In fact, if it didn’t happen regularly, America today would be an incredibly different place.

 Here’s a list of all of the stupid things that would still be happening in the US today if you genuinely couldn’t change the amendments.